Pierre Beaubien

-Pierre Beaubien (August 13, 1796 - January 9, 1881) was a physician and political figure in Canada East, Province of Canada (now Quebec).
+Pierre Beaubien (August 13, 1796 - January 9, 1881) was a medical doctor and political figure in Canada East, Province of Canada (now Quebec).
 Trained in medicine in France, he practised and taught medicine in Montreal.
 He was involved in real estate development in Montreal, contributing to the creation of Outremont.
 He served two partial terms in the Legislative Assembly, the lower house of the Parliament of the Province of Canada, as a member of the French-Canadian Group under the leadership of Louis-Hippolyte LaFontaine.

 Family and early life

 Beaubien was born in Baie-du-Febvre, Lower Canada (now Quebec) in 1796.
 His parents were a farm couple, Jean-Louis Beaubien and Marie-Jeanne Manseau.
 He studied at the Séminaire de Nicolet and the Petit Séminaire de Montréal.
 One of his teachers in Montreal, Abbé Jacques-Guillaume Roque, encouraged him to study in France, which he was able to do thanks to funding from his father and also from some of his relatives.
 In France, he completed a classical education at the Académie de Paris in 1819, and then studied medicine, qualifying as a doctor in 1822.
 He practised medicine in France for five years, and travelled in Europe.